Skip to main content

 exclusion period

-exclude until the day after antifungal treatment has commenced
+until the day after appropriate antifungal treatment has started

 symptoms